obertscheiderfhwn/RTMsim/README.md

 In order to use RTMsim for filling simulations perform the following steps:
 - Download Julia from https://julialang.org/downloads/
-- Install and add an environment variable such that the Julia terminal can be started from the command line.
+- Install Julia and add an environment variable such that the Julia terminal can be started from the command line.
 - Open a Julia terminal.
 - Change to package manager with `]` and `add Gtk GLMakie Makie NativeFileDialog Glob LinearAlgebra JLD2 GeometryBasics Random FileIO ProgressMeter`
 - Download a RTMsim release (https://github.com/obertscheiderfhwn/RTMsim/releases/tag/1.0 for the version corresponding to the JOSS paper) and extract.